ShadyHippo/ProBlue/README.md

-- **BlueZ patch** — adds the Nintendo wired cable-pairing protocol to the existing "sixaxis" cable-pairing machinery (the PS3/PS4 flow it already has), plus a per-connection "arm" that keeps the controller wakeable.
+- **BlueZ patch** — adds the Nintendo wired cable-pairing protocol to the existing "sixaxis" cable-pairing machinery (the PS3/PS4 flow it already has), plus a per-connection serialized setup that arms the controller and switches it to full report mode on every BT connection (§4).
-- **Kernel patch** — makes the `hid-nintendo` driver bind passively on **every transport, USB and BT**: it creates the hidraw node (so BlueZ can talk to the controller) but does **not** run the stock init handshake and creates **no input/LED/battery device at all** on either transport.
+- **No kernel patch.** The **stock** `hid-nintendo` driver binds the controller on USB and creates the hidraw node BlueZ talks to; its own USB init is runtime-only and never interferes with the wired pairing flow.
-  Crucially, it never sends the `0x80 04` USB-lock command that would drop the controller out of pair mode.
-The BT side is passive too, not stock: with BlueZ 5.84 the controller's BT input is served by bluetoothd's HID profile over uhid (the default), so the kernel driver must not create a competing BT input device.
-The cost of this fork-wide passivity — no kernel input/LED/rumble/battery on any transport, for any supported device (Pro Controller, Joy-Cons, SFC30, GEN, N64, Charging Grip) — is spelled out in §5 and §9.
+  Over BT, input is served by bluetoothd's HID profile over uhid, so the stock driver never creates a competing BT input device.
+Verified end-to-end on a stock kernel — see §5.
+(A passive fork built during the investigation is kept in the repo as historical reference only.)

 The controller is always owned by the pairing flow on whichever side it's
-connected: wired subcommands over USB hidraw during docking, input + arm over the BT interrupt channel once connected.
+connected: wired subcommands over USB hidraw during docking, input + serialized setup over the BT interrupt channel once connected.
 Nothing fights over the controller.

 ## 4. The BlueZ patch — file by file